 cs5760 – Topic selection

-Looking at the course syllabus, you will notice that during almost every class period there is some interaction between groups.
+Looking at the course schedule, you will notice that during almost every class period there is some interaction between groups.

 - Undergraduate groups make design presentations.